StuartApp/stuart-client-php/README.md

 $client = new \Stuart\Client($httpClient);
 ```

-You can also pass your own Guzzle client instance to the `\Stuart\Client` constructor:
+You can also pass your own Guzzle client instance to the `\Stuart\HttpClient` constructor:

 ```php
 $guzzleClient = new \Guzzle\Client();